Tax: Records Retention

-Our tax returns are filed.
-How long do I have to keep all the receipts, backup, and other records around?
+Tax returns are filed, how long do I have to keep all the receipts, backup and other records?

 Keep in mind though, that other organizations, such as your insurance company or creditors may require you to keep your records longer than the IRS does.